 Latina Christiana was designed as a beginning course for homeschooled students interested in learning Latin.

-The program was specifically written for a parent or teacher with no background in Latin.
+The program was specifically written for parents or teachers with no background in Latin.
 Latina Christiana includes everything you need to start your Latin journey today!

-Latina Christiana gets a lot of great reviews online and is commonly held to be one of the best Latin homeschool curriculum programs around today.
+Latina Christiana receives many great reviews online and is commonly considered one of the best Latin homeschool curriculum programs available today.

 Check out this Latin curriculum and the homeschool Latin curriculum review here.